-Hydrants may be used for flushing and draining on water mains DN <300.
+Hydrants may be used for flushing and draining on water mains <300mm nominal internal diameter.

-On mains DN ≥300, scours are more effective in draining and provide greater flushing velocities than hydrants.
+On mains $\geq$ 300mm nominal internal diameter, scours are more effective in draining and provide greater flushing velocities than hydrants.

 Scours and pump-out branches shall incorporate appropriate measures to prevent back siphonage into the water supply system.